 Why no movie deal?
 Take a look at the panels above; this is literally the sum total of Pinball’s “fight” with Captain America.
 Seriously.
 And I love how nonchalant Cap is about taking him down; he literally doesn’t even pause his conversation with Nighthawk while he casually flings his shield at an oncoming Pinball.
 And let’s just say the other two didn’t make him break much of a sweat, either.

 20. Richard Milhous Nixon (a.k.a.
 Number One)

 Why no movie deal?
-“Let’s see, I’m a paranoid man who achieved his nation’s highest office, I have the entire U.S. military at my command, and I can do anything I want thanks to the network of operatives in my employ who will do anything necessary to keep me in power.
+“Let’s see, I’m a paranoid man who achieved his nation’s highest office, I have the entire U.S. military at my command, and I can do anything I want thanks to a network of operatives that will do anything necessary to keep me in power.
 I know!
-I’ll take over a terrorist organization in disguise and build a giant flying saucer fuelled by mutant powers to achieve my real goal of… um… Maybe I should just stick to erasing tapes.”
+I’ll take over a terrorist organization in disguise and build a giant flying saucer fuelled by mutant powers to achieve my real goal of… um… maybe I should stick to erasing tapes.”